Product

 Rize is built for the way freelancers actually work.
 It runs silently in the background and uses AI to categorize every application, website, and document by client and project.
 There are no timers to start, no daily review, and no end-of-week timesheet reconstruction from memory.

 Beyond billing, Rize gives you focus analytics that show when you do your best deep work, how often you context-switch, and when you should take breaks.
+As Quaestor co-founder Kevin Hsu puts it: "With Rize I never need to ask myself where I'm spending my time.
+Instead, I can ask myself how I want to spend my time."
 For freelancers who charge by the hour but also want to understand and improve their work patterns, this combination is hard to beat.

 • Tracking Method: Fully automatic, zero-touch.
 No timers needed.